 Who doesn’t like the idea of a wall safe?
 They are cool and fun.
-As a child, I used to dream about how to make special hiding places for things, both inside and out.
+As a child, I used to dream about how to make a secret hiding spot for every precious possession, both indoors and outdoors.
 The thought of something as simple as a concealed compartment, intrigues me even now.

 Sometimes a wall safe is best when it is disguised as something common, something we are all used to seeing.
 Valuables don’t always have to be hidden behind an expensive painting or fancy moveable bookcase.
 Besides, most of us can’t afford that anyway, and studies have shown that a thief only spends just a few minutes inside a place that they intend to steal from.
 I am pretty sure that looking behind bookcases and paintings is something any respectable burglar does right away.

 So, like I said, sometimes a wall safe is best when it is simple.
 For example, one of my favorites is those little safes that look like a common electrical outlet and wall plate.
 They are cheap, super easy to install, and just downright fun.
 I am sure that anyone that wanted to could even make one.
 To install one of these you just have to cut a small rectangle out of your drywall in a suitable location and stick the little wall safe inside.
 Now you can hide away small valuables in a place so common that a thief will not even think about looking there.
 I even read that in some precincts, police are finding that these tiny inexpensive units are better than an expensive locked safe!